ayazcoder/ayazcoder/README.md

 - ⚡ Fun fact: ...
 -->

-Full Stack Developer with practical experience in developing and deploying web applications.
-I have a proven track record of creating highly scalable applications using full stack technologies, self-taught with a strong passion for coding.
+MERN Stack Developer with practical experience in developing and deploying web applications.
+I have a proven track record of creating highly scalable applications using MERN stack technologies, self-taught with a strong passion for coding.
 I excel in MERN and JavaScript, and I'm dedicated to delivering user-centric, accessible solutions.
 Quietly confident, naturally curious, and always improving, I'm happiest when I'm creating, learning, exploring, and enhancing my work.
 Eager to adapt and take on new challenges!

 - 💬 Ask me about React, Node.js, JavaScript, Express.js, MongoDB, HTML & CSS, SCSS